-Let us begin with understanding of Azure what it is all about before moving to our Azure Storage plugin and how it benefits our workload automation users.
+Let us first understand about Azure before moving to our Azure Blob and Data Lake Storage plugin and how it benefits our workload automation users.

-“Azure is an open and flexible cloud platform that enables you to quickly build, deploy and manage applications across a global network of Microsoft-managed datacentres.
+“Azure is an open and flexible cloud platform that enables you to quickly build, deploy and manage applications across a global network of Microsoft-managed data centres.
 You can build applications using any language, tool, or framework.
-And you can integrate your public cloud applications with your existing IT environment.”
+You can integrate your public cloud applications with your existing IT environment.”

 What is an Azure Storage Account?